Keyboard shortcuts

 6. Retire the old module deployments once the old CoalitionConfig is no longer in use by the integrators the operator cares about.
 Each committee emits a terminal RetirementMarker before shutdown.

-Ordering a confluence or module upgrade
+Ordering a composite-organism or module upgrade

 3. Publish each new CoalitionConfig.